 “I will not participate personally and substantially in any particular matter in which I know that I have a financial interest directly and predictably affected by the matter” without a waiver from government ethics officials, Andrew Puzder wrote in the nine-page filing, dated Tuesday and obtained by The Associated Press.
 Puzder is CEO of CKE Restaurants Inc., which owns such chains as Hardee’s and Carl’s Jr.

-A spokesperson for Tennessee GOP Sen. Lamar Alexander, whose committee will handle Puzder's confirmation hearing, confirmed that the panel had received the agreement with the Office of Government Ethics required of all presidential Cabinet nominees.
-The hearing was set for Feb.
+A spokesperson for Sen. Lamar Alexander, whose committee will handle Puzder’s confirmation hearing, confirmed that the panel had received the agreement with the Office of Government Ethics required of all presidential Cabinet nominees.
+His hearing was set for Feb.
 16.

-Democrats are questioning how well Puzder could advocate for American workers atop the agency charged with enforcing protections, given his business empire.
-They are publicizing several unflattering stories from current and former employees of Puzder's company, and his hearing has been postponed several times.
+Democrats have questioned how well Puzder could advocate for American workers atop the agency charged with enforcing protections, given his business empire.
+They publicized several unflattering stories from current and former employees of Puzder’s company, and his hearing has been postponed several times.
 Puzder has said he opposes a big minimum wage hike, rules on overtime pay and other labor priorities.

-Puzder is facing confirmation in a Senate atmosphere that has become corrosive with opposition to some of Trump's nominees.
+He’s facing confirmation in a Senate atmosphere that’s become corrosive with opposition to some of Trump’s nominees.

 Like several of the wealthy corporate figures who have joined Trump’s Cabinet and agreed to sell off their vast assets to eliminate possible conflicts of interest, Puzder promised in his ethics agreement that he would sell off his CKE Restaurant Holdings partnership stock shares to his company.
 Puzder estimated the worth of those stock holdings at between $10 million and $50 million, according to his financial disclosures.